Bullying in the Workplace – What You Can Do Yourself

 Reflect internally

-It would be great if you could let it wash off you like water off a duck’s back, but usually, it is not that easy especially when the bullying is repetitive and taking its toll on you.
+It would be great if you could let it wash off you like water off a duck’s back, but usually, it is not that easy, especially when the bullying is repetitive and is taking its toll on you.

 During my years as a solicitor, a client once complained that a person accused him of being a sexual predator.
 As a solicitor, you can only act by firing off one or more legal bullets and this didn’t fit neatly into selecting the weapon, not least the fact that other anti-social behaviour might come back at him.